gautam247gk/socket-io-azure-service-bus-emitter/example/README.md

 # Azure Service Bus Emitter + Socket.IO Adapter example

-This example spins up two Socket.IO servers using the Azure Service Bus adapter and a separate process that uses the azure-service-bus-emitter to broadcast events across processes.
+This example spins up two Socket.IO servers using the Azure Service Bus adapter and a separate process that uses the socket-io-azure-service-bus-emitter to broadcast events across processes.

 Requirements: